UCR-Research-Computing/uma/README.md

 4. **Add the 'bin' folder to your PATH**: This allows you to run the UMA script from anywhere on your system without having to specify the full path to the script.

-5. **Install the required Python packages**: The script uses the pip package manager to install the required Python packages listed in the `requirements.txt` file.
+5. **Install the required Python packages**: Create a conda environment named 'uma' and install the required Python packages: The script creates a conda environment named 'uma' and uses pip to install the required Python packages listed in the requirements.txt file within this environment.

 ### Configuring the OpenAI API key